vaibhavkyy/Django-CRUD/README.md

 # Django-CRUD
-This is a website built using python Django framework and Postgres SQl required module for using Postgres - psycopg2
+This is a website built using python Django framework and Postgres SQl.
+Required module for using Postgres - psycopg2.
+All the CRUD operations are performed here.